neondatabase/website/content/docs/guides/project-collaboration-guide.md

 ## Project collaboration limits

 When you invite a user to your project, they operate under _your_ project allowances so long as they're using your project.
 For example, a Neon Free Plan user is limited to 10 branches per project, but if they are using your project, there is no such restriction.
-For an overview of plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).
+For teams working together frequently across multiple projects, [organization](/docs/manage/organizations) membership offers a better collaboration experience.

 ### Access for collaborators via the Neon API or CLI